mvngu/haskyll/doc/recurse_advice.md

 -   Outputs the greatest integer from the list, with and without a fold operation.
 Use the function [`maximum`][maximum] to verify your implementation.
--   Outputs the least integer from the list.
+-   Outputs the least integer from the list, with and without a fold operation.
     Use the function [`minimum`][minimum] to verify your implementation.

 <!-- prettier-ignore-start -->
 :exercise: